Fangchenggang

 Fangchenggang (防城港 "Port of Fangcheng") is a prefecture-level city in the south of Guangxi Zhuang Autonomous Region, People's Republic of China.

 Fangchenggang is the southernmost port in China and is located in Fangcheng.
 It primarily services bulk carriers, of up to 180,000 t deadweight tons in size.
 The closest airport is located in Van Don, about 91 km away (1 hour drive).
 As of December 2018, the region had large amounts of land reclamation in progress to build new and additional ports.
+The resident population of the city in 2024 will be 1,079,800.

 History

 The city was formerly called "Fangcheng Pan-Ethnicities Autonomous County" (December 25, 1978 – May 23, 1993).

 Geography and climate

 Fangchenggang is a coastal city in southern Guangxi that borders Vietnam.
 Its area is 6242.94 km², 120 km² of that urban.